×

 Swot Analysis of "IBM India: Localizing a Global Model of Corporate Citizenship" written by Vidhi Chaudhri, Asha Kaul includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Ibm Citizenship facing as an external strategic factors.
 Some of the topics covered in IBM India: Localizing a Global Model of Corporate Citizenship case study are - Strategic Management Strategies, Leadership, Organizational culture, Social responsibility and Leadership & Managing People.

-Some of the macro environment factors that can be used to understand the IBM India: Localizing a Global Model of Corporate Citizenship casestudy better are - – banking and financial system is disrupted by Bitcoin and other crypto currencies, customer relationship management is fast transforming because of increasing concerns over data privacy, digital marketing is dominated by two big players Facebook and Google, cloud computing is disrupting traditional business models, increasing transportation and logistics costs, wage bills are increasing, technology disruption, there is increasing trade war between United States & China, geopolitical disruptions, etc
+Some of the macro environment factors that can be used to understand the IBM India: Localizing a Global Model of Corporate Citizenship casestudy better are - – central banks are concerned over increasing inflation, cloud computing is disrupting traditional business models, there is backlash against globalization, talent flight as more people leaving formal jobs, increasing transportation and logistics costs, increasing government debt because of Covid-19 spendings, technology disruption, wage bills are increasing, geopolitical disruptions, etc

 12 Hrs